Chart Color Schemes

 Employment conditions in Nerang - Mount Nathan remain below the national average according to AreaSearch analysis

-Workforce participation was broadly similar to Rest of Qld's 65.7%.
-According to Census responses, only 12.3% of residents worked from home.
-Employment is concentrated in health care & social assistance, construction, and retail trade, with a notable concentration in construction at 1.4 times the regional average.
-Conversely, agriculture, forestry & fishing employs just 0.8% of local workers, below Rest of Qld's 4.5%.
+Employment among residents is concentrated in health care & social assistance, construction, and retail trade.
+The area demonstrates a particularly notable concentration in construction, with employment levels at 1.4 times the regional average.
+In contrast, agriculture, forestry & fishing employs just 0.8% of local workers, below Regional Qld's 4.5%.
+While local employment opportunities exist in the area, it appears many residents commute elsewhere for work, based on the count of Census working population to local population.

-Many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, employment levels increased by 2.4%, labour force grew by 2.3%, causing the unemployment rate to fall by 0.1 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, with unemployment rising 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Nerang - Mount Nathan's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Based on AreaSearch analysis of SALM and ABS data, during the year to December 2025, employment levels increased by 3.1% and labour force increased by 2.5%, causing the unemployment rate to fall by 0.5 percentage points.
+By comparison, Regional Qld recorded employment growth of 0.7%, labour force growth of 1.0%, with unemployment rising 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Nerang - Mount Nathan.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Nerang - Mount Nathan's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment